-The foundation for a solid financial future should start at a young age.
+Our credit counseling belief is that the foundation for a solid financial future starts at a young age.
 Understanding finances, identifying needs from wants, and knowing the importance of budgeting are some key fundamentals that need to be taught early on.
 Therefore, teaching your children to be financially responsible is imperative so that they carry those money lessons into adulthood.

 How to Teach Kids Important Money Lessons